OfficeDev/O365-iOS-Connect/README.md

 **Getting the Office 365 SDK for iOS dependencies in your project.**
 The O365 iOS Connect app already contains a podfile that will get the Office 365 and ADAL components (pods) into your project.
-It's located in the sample root ("Podfile").
+It's located in either the **objective-c** or **swift** folder based on sample preference ("Podfile").
 The example shows the contents of the file.

 	target ‘test’ do